WhaleRoom Trading 23.6% Higher This Week (WHL)

 Buying and Selling WhaleRoom

 It is usually not presently possible to buy alternative cryptocurrencies such as WhaleRoom directly using US dollars.
-Investors seeking to trade WhaleRoom should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors seeking to acquire WhaleRoom should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy WhaleRoom using one of the aforementioned exchanges.

 Receive News & Updates for WhaleRoom Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WhaleRoom and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.